Ramsey County Board approves lease to turn Bethesda Hospital into homeless shelter

 Residents in the area say they’re worried about public safety, including drug dealing and a homeless camp popping up on the hospital grounds.
 The County Board delayed approval of the lease for a week to address the neighborhood’s public safety concerns, and County Manager Ryan O’Connor said Tuesday the lease had been amended to address those concerns.

-There will be 24-hour security on site and regular patrols of the property, which includes a private park, as well as a hotline staffed 24 hours a day that neighbors may call to report issues.
+There will be 24-hour security on site and regular patrols of the property, which includes a private park as well as a hotline staffed 24 hours a day that neighbors may call to report problems.

 O’Connor said the county also plans to open an indoor COVID-19 testing site at Bethesda.